 The entire length of the tumor must be visualized so that at least one normal scan above and one below the lesions are obtained.
 If the lesion involves the end of the bone, scans through the adjacent joints should be obtained.

-Multiplanar reconstruction of CT scans, and direct longitudinal scanning of a lesion provides better details.
+Multiplanar reconstruction of CT scans and direct longitudinal scanning of a lesion provides better details.

 Computed tomography is the procedure of choice for detecting pulmonary metastases

-Magnetic resonance imaging delineate the extent of the tumor within the bone and also any extension into the soft tissue.
+Magnetic resonance imaging delineates the extent of the tumor within the bone and also any extension into the soft tissue.
 It is very helpful in defining the size, contents, and relationship of the lesion to adjacent neurovascular structures and helps for planning the biopsy and tumor resection.

 MRI is highly reliable for planning limb salvage or an amputation

 An MRI of the whole length of the involved bone allows visualization of the entire length for skip metastases.

 Radionuclide bone scans are commonly obtained by using technetium-99m (99mTc)–labeled diphosphonate to stage bone tumors.